Expert: Nadine Kaslow

 Psychology

-Nadine Kaslow, PhD, ABPP, is professor and vice-chair in the Department of Psychiatry and Behavioral Sciences and director of the Postdoctoral Fellowship Program in Professional Psychology, Emory University School of Medicine; Chief Psychologist, Grady Health System.
+Nadine Kaslow, PhD, ABPP, is professor and vice-chair for faculty development in the Department of Psychiatry and Behavioral Sciences and director of the Postdoctoral Fellowship Program in Professional Psychology, Emory University School of Medicine; Chief Psychologist, Grady Health System.
 She has joint appointments in the departments of Psychology, Pediatrics and Emergency Medicine.
+She has served as president of the American Psychological Association and the American Board of Professional Psychology.

-Kaslow is a frequent guest on local and national radio and television programs, and is often called upon to comment to newspapers and magazines on a broad array of mental health topics relevant to children, women, families and coping during times of tragedy.
+Kaslow is frequently called on by local and national media outlets to comment on a broad array of mental health topics relevant to children, women, and families, including coping during times of tragedy.

 Download a high-res photo, 672 K